1949 World Series: Game 3

 In Game 3, the Yankees struck first in the third on Phil Rizzuto's sacrifice fly with two on off Ralph Branca, but Pee Wee Reese tied the game in the fourth on a home run off Tommy Byrne.
 In the ninth, two walks and a single loaded the bases with two outs, when Johnny Mize delivered a two-run pinch-hit single to right.
 Brooklyn starter Ralph Branca was then replaced by Jack Banta, who gave up an RBI single to Jerry Coleman that made it 4–1 Yankees.
 It seemed safe until Luis Olmo and Roy Campanella homered in the bottom of the ninth, but Joe Page hung on for the win after 5 2/3 innings in relief.

 Game 4

-Cliff Mapes broke a scoreless tie in the fourth inning with a two-run double off Don Newcombe.
+Cliff Mapes broke a 0-0 tie in the fourth inning with a two-run double off Don Newcombe.
 Yankee pitcher Eddie Lopat aided his own cause with an RBI double, and the advantage ballooned to 6–0 after a bases-loaded Bobby Brown triple scored three more in the fifth off Joe Hatten.
 Lopat pitched five scoreless innings before allowing two lead-off singles in the sixth.
 After a double play moved Pee Wee Reese to third, Jackie Robinson's RBI single put the Dodgers on the board.
 After a Gil Hodges single, RBI singles by Luis Olmo, Roy Campanella, and Gene Hermanski chased Lopat and cheered Ebbets Field's fans, bringing the Dodgers back to within 6–4.
 After that, though, Allie Reynolds held the home team hitless.